TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 The model's `SELECT` statement must be a standalone SQL Statement that explicitly lists out its columns.
 The result of this query will be used to populate the model table.

 ## Automatic dependencies
-SQLMesh parses your SQL, so it has a first class understanding of what you're trying to do.
+SQLMesh parses your SQL, so it has a first-class understanding of what you're trying to do.
 There is no need for you to manually specify dependencies to other models with special tags or commands.
 For example, given a model with the query as follows:

 ```sql linenums="1"
 SELECT employees.id